hpcc-systems/STEMChallenge/README.md

 (C) What Artist had the overall hottest songs between 2006-2007?

 Calculate the average (AVE) song_hotness per Artist_name for Year 2006 and 2007

+## Submissions and Scoring

+For this challenge you have been provided with a computer and a connection to the HPCC Challenge cluster.
+There is starting code and other resources in this repo's Code folder.
+All of the questions listed above are also reproduced oin your starting code file titled **BWR_MSDChallenge.ecl** - Use this file to answer the challenge questions and submit to the cluster with your team name included in the file.
+Optionally, you can create a new file with your team name and challemge questions you answer correctly.
+(Example: Rename your **BWR_MSDChallenge.ecl** to **BWR_TeamECL.ecl**

+One point awarded for every correct answer in Category One.
+Two points awarded for every correct answer in Category Two.
+Three points awarded for every correct answer in Category Three.

+The solutions for all of the questions will be posted here after the event.